Nine Inch Nails: Other corporations

 Nine Inch Nails was scheduled to perform at the 2005 MTV Movie Awards, but withdrew from the show due to a disagreement with the network over the use of an unaltered image of George W. Bush as a backdrop to the band's performance of "The Hand That Feeds".
 Soon afterwards, Reznor wrote on his official website: "Apparently, the image of our president is as offensive to MTV as it is to me."
 MTV replied that it respected Reznor's point of view, but was "uncomfortable" with the performance being "built around partisan political statements".
 A performance by Foo Fighters replaced Nine Inch Nails' time slot on the show.
-During the Lights in the Sky tour in 2008, some performances of "The Hand that Feeds" had the image of Bush on a video screen behind the band.
-At some gigs leading up to the election, the face of Bush slowly morphed during the song into the face of John McCain.

 Another ceremony incident had occurred at the 56th Annual Grammy Awards in 2014.
 The band performed "Copy of A" and "My God Is the Sun" with Queens of the Stone Age, Lindsey Buckingham, and Dave Grohl towards the end of the broadcast; however, the performance was not shown in full to the audience at home as advertisements had cut-in midway through the second song.
 Despite an apology from producer Kenneth Ehrlich, Reznor later heavily criticized the situation.

 In 2006, after being alerted by a fan website, Reznor issued a cease and desist to Fox News Channel for using three songs from The Fragile on air without permission.
 The songs "La Mer", "The Great Below", and "The Mark Has Been Made" appeared in an episode of War Stories with Oliver North detailing the battle of Iwo Jima.
 A post appeared on Reznor's blog, which read: "Thanks for the Fox News heads-up.
 A cease and desist has been issued.
 FUCK Fox Fucking News."